Neural Neural Scaling Laws: Neural Neural Scaling Laws

-\paragraph{Transformer.} The main sequence model is a standard transformer encoder with bidirectional attention \cite{attn,devlin-etal-2019-bert} and rotary embeddings (RoPE, \citet{rope}).
-Each context element is represented as the concatenation of projected accuracy and gap values:
+\paragraph{Transformer.} The main sequence model is a standard transformer encoder with bidirectional attention \citep{attn,devlin-etal-2019-bert} and rotary embeddings (RoPE, \citet{rope}).
+Recall from Equation (2) that each context element $\mathbf{c}_i \in \mathbb{R}^d$ is the concatenation of projected accuracy and gap values.
+The first half of $\mathbf{c}_i$ contains information about $y_i$, and the second half about $g_i$.